All Episodes

 The source is a primary contact in the FBI that they work with and for.

-And at that time we couldn't reveal that information.
+And at that time, we couldn't reveal that information.

-We didn't want to, it was inappropriate to do so.
+It was inappropriate to do so.

-Um so he got the ball rolling.
+So he got the ball rolling.

-So it was important for us to interrogate him under oath because he was the main guy who was in at the beginning of the um investigation for the FBI.
+So it was important for us to interrogate him under oath because he was the main guy who was in at the beginning of the investigation for the FBI.

-Um I think it was almost two years after we finished that investigation.
+I think it was almost two years after we finished that investigation.

-The shocking thing to me is that we sent out subpoenas, and now America is well versed in Congress's ability to subpoena people and things and documents, um, as has been publicized greatly by the January 6th committee's efforts to do so.
+And now America is well versed in Congress's ability to subpoena people and things and documents, as has been publicized greatly by the January 6th Committee's efforts to do so.

-And you see what happens, or at least in the media, what happens when someone doesn't abide by one of those subpoenas from Congress, right?
+And you see what happens, or at least in the media, what happens when someone doesn't abide by one of those subpoenas from Congress, right, or present the documentation requested.

-Well, that's not how we were treated when we issued our subpoenas back during the Russia Gate investigation, talk about a two-tier system of justice.
+Well, that's not how we were treated when we issued our subpoenas back during the Russiagate investigation, talk about a two-tier system of justice.

-We were stonewalled by Chris Rain's FBI.
+We were stonewalled by Chris Rain as FBI.

-Rod Rosenstein at DOJ was effectively the attorney general.
+Rod Rosenstein at DOJ was effectively the Attorney General.

 They did not want to provide us with the documentation we asked for.

-We've we sent subpoena after subpoena after subpoena.
+We sent subpoena after subpoena after subpoena.

-I think we sent like 17 off the top of my head, which is just to time out here, put it in perspective, the House Intelligence Committee, until I arrived in its 30 plus year existence, had sent one subpoena.
+I think we sent like 17 off the top of my head, which is, just to time out here, put it in perspective, the House Intelligence Committee, until I arrived in its 30-plus year existence, had sent one subpoena.

-Specifically said the FBI is to present this committee with all the documentary source evidence involving Christopher Steele, including payments and relationships and who he worked with and what he was doing.
+We sent it to the FBI, specifically said the FBI is to present this committee with all the documentary source evidence involving Christopher Steele, including payments and relationships and who he worked with and what he was doing.

-We were meticulous because I, as a former National Security Prosecutor, knew you had to particularize what you wanted.
+We were meticulous because I, as a former national security prosecutor, knew you had to particularize what you wanted.

 You couldn't just say, give me everything, Christopher Steele.

-So, what has floored me yet again?
+So what has floored me yet again?

 One, we found out last week or two weeks ago that Denchenko was a paid informant of the FBI, right?